boshtannik/embedded-nano-mesh/README.md

 The protocol routes the packets in the most dumb way.
 It spereads the packet in the way, similar to the spread of the atenuating wave in the pool.
 It means, that all near devices, that can catch the packet - cathes it.
-And the device's router - determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
+Then the device's router - determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
 Once `lifetime` value is reached zero during routing - the packet is destroyed in the exact device which currently routes it.